Study options

 Description

-Upon graduating from the Game Design and Development major, graduates will have:
+Upon graduating from the Game Design and Development major, you will have:

-• Wealth of skills and knowledge fueled by the latest research, technologies, and design tools.
-The “hands-on with minds-on” approach allows students to deepen their existing expertise and build a strong set of cross-disciplinary skills based on their personal interests.
+• A wealth of skills and knowledge fuelled by the latest research, technologies and design tools.
+The programme’s “hands-on with minds-on” approach will deepen your existing expertise and build a strong set of cross-disciplinary skills based on your personal interests.

 • A visionary and groundbreaking mindset to shape the future of games.
-Graduates have the confidence and experience needed to make their unique vision come to life and bring forth a new generation of games.
+You will build the confidence and experience needed to make your unique vision come to life and bring forth a new generation of games.

-• Capability to take responsibility for various design decisions.
-Graduates can effectively adjust to unforeseeable and changing situations that may arise during the design and implementation processes.
+• The capability to take responsibility for various design decisions.
+You’ll be able to effectively adjust to unforeseeable and changing situations that may arise during game design and development processes.

 Language of instruction

-In the programme, the language of instruction is English.
+The language of instruction in this major is English.

 Tuition fees and scholarships